-As someone who has grown up watching all of the 007 films, owns all of them including the non-canonical Never Say Never Again which saw the return of an aged Sean Connery, and has read most of the original novels by Ian Fleming I believe that a change in gender would be against the character and what he stands for.
-I do know and understand that a character can change over time and that is certainly true when it comes to a live-action adaptation of a novel but not in the case of James Bond where his gender is a key aspect of what makes him who he is and often serves as a plot device in the films as shown in Martin Campbell’s Casino Royale which served as a gritty psychological analysis and deconstruction of the character as well as establishing how he becomes a “blunt instrument” as Ian Fleming labeled him.
+As someone who has grown up watching all of the 007 films, owns all of them including the non-canonical Never Say Never Again which saw the return of an aged Sean Connery, and has read most of the original novels by Ian Fleming I believe that a change in the character’s gender would be a betrayal of the character, his values, and what he stands for.
+I do know and understand that a character can change over time.
+That is certainly true when it comes to any live-action adaptation of a novel, but not in the case of James Bond where his gender has often served as a key aspect of what makes him who he is and often serves as a plot device.
+This was most notably true in Martin Campbell’s Casino Royale, which served as a gritty psychological analysis and deconstruction of the character that established him as the “blunt instrument” that his creator Ian Fleming always described him as.

-In 1953, Ian Fleming published the first original novel titled Casino Royale and in many ways it was a character study on masculinity in a particular context.
-A context where he is the quintessential Alpha male that every person would hope to be back in those times.
-This is something that still somewhat remains today despite some minor changes in it’s portrayal.
+In 1953, Ian Fleming published the first original novel titled Casino Royale and in many ways it was a character study on masculinity in a particular historical context.
+A context where he is the quintessential Alpha male that every person would hope to be in a post-World War II society.
+This is something that still remains true today despite some minor changes in it’s portrayal.
 Bond is not completely a sexist cigar smoking homophobe like he was in the original novels or in the early Sean Connery films.
-His taste in cars and firearms is not the same but is still an expensive nonetheless.
-He’s not a cocky and humorous man of mystery anymore.
-He’s more ruthless, rugged, and debonair.
-This still makes him the quintessential Alpha male though.
-As Sean Connery once said, “Men want to be him because he represents masculine ideals.”
-Ian Fleming further added that “All women want him between their sheets.”
+His taste in cars and firearms is not the same, but it is still an expensive taste nonetheless.
+He’s not a cocky and humorous man of mystery anymore like he was in the Roger Moore years.
+He’s more ruthless, rugged, and debonair like Timothy Dalton who is perhaps the one depiction that is closest to the original novels and resembles the Daily Express sketch that Fleming had commissioned.
+He is that quintessential man that evokes both envy and desire.
+As actor Sean Connery once said, “Men want to be him because he represents masculine ideals.”
+Ian Fleming further added to that by saying, “All women want him between their sheets.”

 Now what exactly are those masculine ideals?
 Well, I think one of the most profoundly masculine ideals that someone like James Bond possesses is competency.
-Now that is not to say or suggest that competency can’t be or is not a feminine ideal or that females lack competency because they do which we saw in Charlize Theron’s character in David Leitch’s Atomic Blonde but generally it is a trait that men value differently and they do things differently according to whatever judgments are passed during a situation.
-Men certainly have been seen in many films and in real life to judge each other’s level of competency and measure their own value and worth.
-It becomes a competition and race to see who is more masculine and/or competent.
-Women do this too but it’s more largely based in femininity and competency is measured in a different way than how men have largely done it.
+Now that is not to say or suggest that competency can’t be or is not a feminine ideal or that females lack competency because they do.
+That is something that we can see in Charlize Theron’s character in David Leitch’s Atomic Blonde, but generally it is a trait that men value differently and they do things differently according to whatever judgments are passed during a situation.
+Men certainly have been seen in many films and in real life to judge each other’s level of competency and measure their own value and worth based on that.
+In some instances, it becomes a form of currency to buy another person’s respect.
+This causes men to compete to attain more of that currency and whoever has the most is the one that people will want to follow and try to aspire to be like.
+Women do this too but it’s more largely based in femininity and competency is measured in a different way than how men do it.
 This is certainly true if you view the average workplace or school environment from a purely sociological and psychological angle.
-Men typically have a higher level of aggression/assertiveness in a lot of what they do and women are more passive/negotiable and how much you are of one or the other among each gender determines your worth in society and how you can advance.
-It is why you often see more men working in physically demanding fields like construction, auto repair, combat arms, and welding than you do women who work mostly in office-based jobs or nursing.
-Clinical psychologist Jordan B. Peterson was able to identify this based on statistical research that can easily be found on any site that pertains to labor statistics.
+Men typically have a higher level of aggression/assertiveness in a lot of what they do and women are more passive/negotiable and how much you are of one or the other among your respective gender determines your worth in society and how you move through it.
+It is why you often see more men working in physically demanding fields like construction, auto repair, combat arms in the military, and welding than you do women who work mostly in office-based jobs or nursing.
+Clinical psychologist Jordan B. Peterson was able to identify this based on statistical data that anyone can attain on a Bureau of Labor Statistics website.

-For example, men often notice skill and how well another male can do something.
-As someone who affiliates with individuals in law enforcement and the military this is often true.
-If you are not skilled with your firearm, capable of land navigation, or making a sound decision that won’t get you or the person next to you killed then you aren’t exactly worth much.
+For example, men make it important to take note of others’ skills and how well another male can do something.
+As someone who affiliates with individuals in law enforcement and the military this is where this notetaking is perhaps most common.
+If you are not skilled with your firearm, capable of land navigation, or making a sound decision that won’t get you or the person next to you killed then you aren’t exactly worth much to anybody.
 As for women, they mainly evaluate competency by appearance.
 I can definitely attest to this as someone who has grown up with only women in the house and being raised by women.
-They heavily emphasize and enforce the fundamentals of hygiene, what clothes you wear, and how you wear them because it attributes to your own personal advancement and being able to showcase your self-confidence If you cannot look stylish in everything that you do like a job interview or trying to sell something then life will be a lot harder for you with success being much harder to achieve and for women that will always mean working your hardest to stand shoulder-to-shoulder to males in career fields like business, politics, and law.
+They heavily emphasize and enforce the fundamentals of hygiene, what clothes you wear, and how you wear them because it attributes to your own personal advancement and being able to showcase your self-confidence.
+If you cannot look stylish in everything that you do or wear like a job interview or trying to sell something then life will be a lot harder for you with success being much harder to achieve and for women that will always mean working your hardest to stand shoulder-to-shoulder to males in career fields like business, politics, and law.
 My mother has always had to the former and to the degree that she enforces the same belief system on me out of concern.
 Men often concentrate on doing the job and getting it done regardless of if they’re in a team or not and how the overall morale is for their teammates whereas women are not just about getting the job done.
 They value people’s psychological, physical, and spiritual welfare.
 They are heavily extroverted and enjoy working to collectively achieve some form of goal.
 This of course often leads to the formation of friendly, professional, and intimate relationships which will lead to a variety of interactions and reactions that will stem from those relationships.
 Now that doesn’t mean I’m attempting to devalue feminist ideals or characteristics as they are worth something and I think it certainly is important for a woman to take pride in who she is, her strengths, and her weaknesses.
 If anything, I’d say this means that they do a much better job at balancing work and pleasure than men not just because they focus on getting to know people are but they actually hold some genuine regard for people even if they are strangers, which men admittedly are not always good at.
 This is something that the character of James Bond doesn’t do.
 He firmly believes in work and that women are a distraction only meant for pleasure which he states within the first few chapters of the original Casino Royale novel.

 Basically, I am trying to get the point across that Bond according to Fleming is all about masculinity and being able to do things that mostly men have done for decades and will continue to do so.
 He’s someone who is well-endowed with exceptional competency which is something that a lot of men want to have.
 This is often why most men stereotypically love expensive and fast cars, guns, gadgets, consume the most expensive alcohol, and sports.
 Our willingness to become so enthralled by all of that is not just for entertainment as some imply It is something that strengthens and emboldens the male mindset.
 We want to improve and sharpen our craft and build ourselves up in a constant race to achieve competency and win in a male versus male game of survival in a fight to preserve our masculinity by any means necessary.
 Masculinity is about men being able to hold down the fort while also expanding their ability to conquests.
 These conquests are sometimes good but other times they are not always the best for other people or them.